Etingof conjecture for quantized quiver varieties: Proof of counting result and some conjectures

 \subsubsection{Characteristic $p$}

 Yet another setting where one can state counting conjectures is in characteristic $p\gg 0$.
-We use the notation of Section \ref{SS_pos_char} in the appendix.
+We use the notation of Section \ref{SS_pos_char}.
 In particular, $\mathbb{F}$ stands for an algebraically closed field of characteristic $p$.
 To simplify the statement we consider the case of a rational parameter $\lambda$ such that the algebra $\A_{\lambda}(v)_{\C}\otimes \A_\lambda(v)_{\C}^{opp}$ has finite homological dimension.